YawnBear/taleQ/README.md

 # Things to do :
 - file type validation for cv when uploading (only allow pdf, png)
+- zip file for resume, extract then only upload
+- job position can edit and delete
 - user login (for companies)
 - store resume's into db